L-Mario564/osu-tournament-stats/README.md

 An npm package that makes getting bracket and qualifier stage stats for osu! standard tournaments much easier.
 Intended for use in websites made for these tournaments.

 ### Features
-- Supports solo and team tournaments of any team size
+- Supports solo and team tournaments of any team size.
-- Bracket stage stats
+- Bracket stage stats.
 - Qualifier stage stats sorted by:
-  - Rank: Sum of every rank on each beatmap, sorted from lowest to highest
+  - Rank: Sum of every rank on each beatmap, sorted from lowest to highest.
-  - Relative Rank: Divides the score between the highest score on each beatmap, then sums all values, sorted from highest to lowest
+  - Relative Rank: Divides the score between the highest score on each beatmap, then sums all values, sorted from highest to lowest.
-  - Z-Sum: Calculates the value of the standard normal cumulative distribution for the z-score of the score on each beatmap, then sums all values, sorted from highest to lowest
+  - Z-Sum: Calculates the value of the standard normal cumulative distribution for the z-score of the score on each beatmap, then sums all values, sorted from highest to lowest.

 ### Installation